jozu-ai/kitops/docs/src/docs/cli/installation.md

   Intel / AMD, 32-bit
 </a>

+### Installation Steps
+The Kit download will happen _so quickly_ on a fast connection that you might miss it...

+* Open the File Explorer and check your downloads location for a file that starts with `kitops-windows`
-Once downloaded, right-click on the `.zip` file and select "Extract All..." to unzip the archive.
-Now, Move the extracted `kit.exe` to a directory that is included in your system's PATH variable.
-This will allow you to run the Kit CLI from any command prompt or terminal window.
+* Right-click the `.zip` file and select "Extract All..." to unzip the archive
+* Move the extracted `kit.exe` to a directory that is <a href="https://www.computerhope.com/issues/ch000549.htm" target="_blank">included in your system's PATH variable</a> (this will allow you to run the Kit CLI from anywhere).

 You can verify that `kit` is correctly installed by opening a new terminal or command prompt and typing: